matteocorti/check_ssl_cert/README.md

  * execute the test suite with the tests to be run as argument after ```--```.
 For example ```./unit_tests.sh -- testName```

 ## Bugs

-The timeout is applied to each action involving a download.

 Report bugs to [https://github.com/matteocorti/check_ssl_cert/issues](https://github.com/matteocorti/check_ssl_cert/issues)